 Registering a financial service provider from overseas

-New rules apply
+The rules that apply

 Who must register

-You are now required to register on the FSPR if any of the following applies:
+You are required to register on the FSPR if any of the following applies:

-- you provide financial services to clients in New Zealand above a minimum threshold
+• You provide financial services to clients in New Zealand above a minimum threshold

-- you offer licensed financial services
+• You offer licensed financial services

-- you act as a financial adviser or a consumer credit provider.
+• You act as a financial adviser or a consumer credit provider.

 FSPs that provide financial services to retail clients in New Zealand, but have no place of business here, are required to register.